rlearsch/dosertools/README.md

  <img src="https://user-images.githubusercontent.com/66884317/160925518-2d72b26b-6d8b-4f0b-9f28-95eca0f20c43.png" width="200" height="400">

 Either type of background video is acceptable (it may be easier to harvest a background that contains a drop from old videos).
-You can try to remove it algorithmcially by setting the "bg_drop_removal" to True in optional_settings.
-Another key setting is "one_background".
+You can try to remove it algorithmically by setting the `bg_drop_removal` to True in optional_settings.
+Another key setting is `one_background`.\
-If you have highly variable lighting or experimental conditions between samples, you may want to supply a background video paired to each experimental video.
+Our method is to use a single background video for each sample because changing the needle/syringe can reposition the needle in the frame.
+This is reflected in `one_background` defaulting to `True` If you have highly variable lighting or experimental conditions between samples, you may want to supply a background video paired to each experimental video and set `one_background` to `False`

 Please reference the information in [Examples-and-settings.md](https://github.com/rlearsch/dosertools/blob/main/Example-and-settings.md)